 In Joan Chittister’s book The Monastery of the Heart, she writes: “Every century, every culture has sought the spiritual dimensions of life in particular ways, in language and symbols and lifestyles it could embrace.
 Across the ages, countless women and men in East and West chose the path of monastic life, either in solitude or in community.”

 What does it mean for us, in the year 2020, to choose the path of monastic life?
 With the challenges and possibilities of our particular time and place, how can we cultivate a monastery of the heart?
 What does this ancient tradition teach our contemporary culture?

-This eCourse will feature a special, one-time-only video conference call with Joan Chittister on Friday, May 15, on the Zoom video conferencing platform.
+This eCourse will feature a special, one-time-only video conference call with Joan Chittister on the Zoom video conferencing platform.